autonomys/subspace-docs/docs/farming-&-staking/wallets/talisman.md

 2. Once extension is installed, open it.
 ![step-2](/img/doc-imgs/talisman/Talisman-1.png)

-3. After clicking the `Get Started`, you will need to set a password.
+3. After clicking the `Get Started` button, you will need to set a password.
 ![step-3](/img/doc-imgs/talisman/Talisman-2.png)

 4. Once you set your password and click `Continue`, you will need to answer a privacy question.
 ![step-4](/img/doc-imgs/talisman/Talisman-3.png)

-5. You will get a welcome screen and need to click `Enter Talisman`.
+5. You will then get a welcome screen and need to click `Enter Talisman`.
 ![step-5](/img/doc-imgs/talisman/Talisman-4.png)

 6. Once you enter Talisman, you will see a dashboard.